krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

    title="The view from Dead Woman's Pass" caption="The view from Dead Woman's Pass" %}

- I will admit to wishing that my "water-resistant" gloves were, in fact, "water-proof".
+ I will admit to wishing that my "water-resistant" gloves were instead "water-proof".
 That's a lesson learned.

 {% include post_image_full_lightbox.html
    filename="20211224-232202-peru-KXL07942.jpg"